A Comprehensive Guide to Taxes in Cyprus: Simplified

 Special Defence Contribution

 Tax residents of Cyprus that are also domiciled in Cyprus that receive income from dividends, interest and rents are required to pay the Special Defence Contribution (SDC).
-In essence, the SDC is a tax designed to raise money for the national defence of Cyprus.

 Dividends